 - 1. We are committed to quality and excellence in everything that we do. - 2.
 We will support residents and people locally in improving their own communities.
-We know that communities which face problems contain the people who will create the solutions. - We actively share knowledge and skills, encouraging learning and cooperation.
+We know that communities which face problems contain the people who will create the solutions. - 3.
+We actively share knowledge and skills, encouraging learning and cooperation.
 We collaborate with others to build the best possible solutions to the challenges we face together. - 4.
 We are responsible, open and accountable.
 We will be honest and transparent in all our dealings.
 We will collect, share and review evidence of our progress and be open to advice and criticism. - 5.
 We believe in social responsibility.
 We want our work to have a positive impact on people locally, the area and the environment, now and for future generations. - 6.
 We are committed to equality and promote diversity.
 We seek to overcome all forms of discrimination and prejudice so that everyone can participate in, contribute to and benefit from Big Local on an equal basis, whatever their background, ethnicity or beliefs. - 7.
 We will be innovative and embrace change, approaching problems proactively and creatively. - 8.
 We are enthusiastic, energetic, positive and proud of Big Local, and will bring these qualities to all our activities.

-Name: Date: Signature: Declaration of interest Please provide details of membership of, or your occupation of a position of general control or management in any of the following: 1) Details of any body exercising functions of a public nature: e.g. School Governing Body, Boston Borough Council.
-2) Details of any body directed to a charitable purpose: e.g. Rotary Club, Age UK 3) Details of any body whose principle purpose includes the influence of public opinions: e.g. Political Parties, Unison, Action Groups 4) Details of membership and position held in any voluntary body: e.g. Placecheck Groups.
+By signing this document I agree to the items above Name: Date: Signature: Declaration of interest Please provide details of membership of, or your occupation of a position of general control or management in any of the following: 1) Details of any body exercising functions of a public nature: e.g. School Governing Body, Boston Borough Council 2) Details of any body directed to a charitable purpose: e.g. Rotary Club, Age UK 3) Details of any body whose principle purpose includes the influence of public opinions: e.g. Political Parties, Unison, Action Groups 4) Details of membership and position held in any voluntary body: e.g. Placecheck Groups.
+Name Address Employer/if self-employed please give details of Company name and nature of employment.
+I declare that the disclosure above is true: Signature Date